K9173A/RoxAdapter/README.md

 * http://autofish.net/shrines/rox/index.html

 ## License
-RoxAdapter is released under the termps of the MIT license.
+RoxAdapter is released under the terms of the MIT license.
 See [MIT](https://opensource.org/licenses/MIT) and [LICENSE](https://github.com/K9173A/RoxAdapter/blob/master/LICENSE) for more information.